fairscape/fairscape.github.io/install/install.md

 NAME             STATUS   ROLES    AGE   VERSION docker-desktop   Ready    master   4d    v1.18.8
 ```
 > Note: Name will change depending on how you have installed kubernetes.
-Most important is a node is Ready.
+A "Ready" node is what is required.

 ## Step 2: Clone FAIRSCAPE deployment repo